 - “CISSP Official Study Guide”, published by Sibex

 - “CISSP Official (ISC)2 Practice Tests”, published by Sibex

 The study guides summarizes the official CISSP CBK Reference, so you do NOT need to buy this official book to pass the exam:

 - “The Official (ISC)2 Guide to the CISSP CBK Reference”, published by Sibex

-In addition there are unofficial books, but I did not try them myself.
+In addition there are other unofficial study guides and practice tests, but I did not try them myself.

 Examples of non-official books: